 Eligible A+ students who submit their FAFSA and supporting information (if requested) to the Financial Aid Office prior to the priority deadline for the semester should be awarded the appropriate funds approximately 2 weeks after classes begin.
 Students who apply for financial aid after the deadline may still receive aid, but should anticipate a delay in awards.

 - FALL July 1

 By submitting financial aid documentation on or before the deadline you will be held in classes if you are eligible to receive A+ benefits.
 No payment plan is required.

-If financial aid documentation is submitted after the priority deadline we encourage you to set up a payment plan with the Business Office to insure that your classes will not be cancelled on the day fees are due.
+If financial aid documentation is submitted after the priority deadline we encourage you to set up a payment plan with Financial Services to insure that your classes will not be cancelled on the day fees are due.

 Yes – A student can use A+ funding the first summer semester out of high school at ECC.
 You will be required to complete all steps needed to receive A+ funding.